JABE22/Run4Fun/readme.md

 # Run4Fun - Result Service
 ## Django Web Application for marathon or half marathon events

-*This project is a university master's degree course work in Development of Web Applications*
+*This project is a university master's degree course work in Development of Web Applications at Ural Federal University, spring 2022*

-For site business idea and user interface, read more here https://github.com/JABE22/jabe22.github.io
+Date of completion for evaluation: 10.6.2022

-**Project demo Published in https://jabe22.github.io/ResultService/home.html**
+For site business idea and user interface, read more here https://github.com/JABE22/jabe22.github.io Project demo Published in https://jabe22.github.io/ResultService/home.html

-Notes:
+**Notes:**
 * Style design (site responsiveness etc.) are not considered here.
 Please, visit links above.
 * This project is not optimized for security issues